djcotter/chrX_regional_variation/README.md

   - Sliding: *boolean*
   - Overlap size: *int*

-We can then select the window(s) that we want to do at the top of the *Snakefile*.
+We can then select the window(s) that we want to use for the analysis at the top of the *Snakefile*.
+They can be listed using the global variable **WINDOW**.